-In most programming languages, a variable is a container that holds information that you can access.
-You can think of a variable as a box that contains something.
+You can think of programming variables for kids as a box that contains something.
 You can open the box to find out what is inside, or even put something else into the box.
 In some ways, human memory and computer memory are similar.
 We rely on our memory for remembering all sorts of things.

 For example, while watching a basketball game, we remember the current score.
-Now, in computer-speak, that’s really a variable that holds a number such as 84, and changes over time as more baskets are scored.
+Now, in computer-speak, that’s a variable that holds a number such as 84 and changes over time as more baskets are scored.
 My favorite ice cream flavor?
-That’s another variable that holds a value such as butterscotch.
-Variables can hold numbers, fractions, and phrases.
+That’s another variable that holds a value, such as butterscotch.
+The types of variables in programming can hold numbers, fractions, and phrases.

 What is a Variable?

-In most programming languages, a variable can store a single type of value.
-Usually these are numbers, fractions or phrases.
+A variable is like a labeled container in the computer’s memory where you can store values or data.
+In most programming languages, a variable can store a single value type.
+Usually, these are numbers, fractions, or phrases.
 The kind of value that a variable can hold is also called a data type.
-Now, let us look at 3 different data types – Numbers, Strings, and Booleans.
+Now, let us look at 3 data types – Numbers, Strings, and Booleans.